Love & Loss

 Three lines for the kind of love that arrives feeling like a return.

-Four lines — the smallest possible draft of a wedding vow.
+A short love poem in four lines — the smallest possible draft of a wedding vow, distilling everything that matters into dancing and laughter.

-On the long shadow of being told you weren't enough — and the small dream of believing in love anyway.
+A poem on the long shadow of being told you weren't enough — and the quiet, stubborn part that still dares to believe in love.

-Four short stanzas for the love that turns the impossible possible — and the absence that turns everything to nothing.
+Four short stanzas on the love that turns the impossible possible — and the ache of absence that quietly turns everything to nothing.